We are hiring!

 Those who raise a concern have a right not to be subject to any detrimental treatment, including dismissal, disciplinary action, threats or any other unfavourable treatment connected with raising a concern.

 Employees should not be discouraged from raising concerns due to actual or possible pressure from other work colleagues, employees or management.
-Discouraging another person to come forward with a concern is a disciplinary offence and will be dealt with under the Disciplinary Procedure.
+Discouraging another person to come forward with a concern is a disciplinary offence and will be dealt with under our Disciplinary Procedure.

 Employees are further protected under legislation (for example, the Public Interest Disclosure Act 1998) against being dismissed or being subject to some other detriment because they have raised a concern about possible malpractice.